Shasta daisies are one of the all-time favourite garden perennials, and rightly so.

 You might try planting a brilliant red annual such as salvia in front of ‘Becky’ to go for a red-white combination that will be quite dynamic in the garden.

 This is quite common on plants that are two years or more old.
-Simply dig up the plant, remove the dead center section and replant the babies from around the center
+Simply dig up the plant, remove the dead center section and replant the babies from around the cente

 Many of you would like to know how to get extra plants once you purchase your first hybrid ‘Becky’ and have grown it for a season.

-The good news is that this plant will root easily from a soft cutting or it can be divided easily in the spring or fall to give extra plants.
+The good news is that this plant will root easily from a soft or tip cutting (one that easily bends) or it can be divided easily in the spring or fall to give extra plants.

 I divide it in the spring in my garden (I hope to plant at least one plant this summer as a trial) as then I could see what was alive or dead.
 You will see some dying out in the centre of old plants and all you have to do is dig up the entire plant, throw away the dead centre and replant the babies from around the edges.
 As long as they have a bit of root on them, they will be fine and you’ll have a garden full in two seasons.
 You’ll get more detailed plant propagation tips here.